 Jason “Taff” Ellery is the full-time Equipment Manager with the Belfast Giants.
 Taff plied his trade initially in his native Wales with the Cardiff Devils and then the London Knights.
 He has also been Equipment Manager with the GB team for the past 15 years and is involved with mentoring trainee Equipment Managers at IIHF Development Camps in the Middle East and Scandinavia.

 Often first to arrive at the rink and last to leave, Taff plays a key role in the team’s preparation for games and training sessions, ensuring each player has the equipment needed in order to compete and that it is properly maintained at all times.

-Gordy is a retired school teacher who takes responsibility for the co-ordination and implementation of our school visits throughout the season.
-The Giants visit over 100 schools each year, meeting on average 7000 primary school children.
-The team talk to the children about Healthy Eating and Exercise to promote good health from an early age.
+The Giants visit a large number of schools each year, meeting on average, 10,000 primary school children.
+The players talk to the pupils about Healthy Eating and Exercise to promote good health from an early age.